jonnydgreen/event-management-service/docs/design.md

     # resource over time such as:
     #  - slug
     #  - createdOn
-    #  - reservedOn
-    #  - reservedBy
     #  - seats
     Event:
       type: object
       properties:
-        # Here `id` is used as it's a common key for out of the box caching.
-        # I've mainly seen this in GraphQL settings but it doesn't hurt to keep
-        # consistency here.
         id:
           type: string
           description: The ID of the Event in UUID format